The board members of the Commission on Asian Pacific American Affairs have approved the following priorities for the 2018 legislative session.

 - Support policies, programs, and services to increase state certification and utilization of minority, veteran, and women-owned businesses.

-- Provide funding to improve the usability of the state online system for businesses and vendors to search and respond to Requests for Proposals (RFPs) for state contracts.
+- Provide funding to improve the state online system for businesses and vendors to search and respond to Requests for Proposals (RFPs) for state contracts by conducting a usability study that includes stakeholder input.

 - Support policies to improve the collection of disaggregated data related to economic issues for Asian Americans and Pacific Islanders.